 4. See if they speak any other languages.
 Even though they might not speak English, they might know a little Spanish or one of the other romance languages, and you will find some of the root words to be similar or very close.
 My French, though not completely fluent, still got me by in many other countries when I was having trouble communicating with English.
 And remember that your accent can make a difference in how they understand the language.
 If they have trouble understanding it, try writing it down.

 5. Worse case scenerio, get creative.
 Take along a sketch pad (could be handy if they are giving you directions to draw, or write it out on a map for you) and don’t be afraid to use sign language or pantomime, or even make sounds.
 It might seem a little embarrassing, but it will help you get your point across.
 If you still have trouble, try and locate a teenager or someone who appears to be from a younger generation.
 They should have at least some English skills fresh in their mind since many schools and universities have made English a required language.

 Try not to get too frustrated and remember to have fun.
 Only 7% of communication is made up of the actual words we speak, which means there are plenty of ways to communicate, even if you aren’t a multi-linguist.

 These are ideas that have helped me in my own travels but of course there are many others.
 What ways have you learned to get by in a country where you don’t speak the language?
-What is your favorite language learning trick or favorite website, or how have you been able to overcome language barriers?
-Don’t be shy!
-Let’s see what else we can come up with.
-In the meantime, here’s a few other helpful links if you’re ready to dive in and get serious.
+How have you been able to overcome language barriers?
+Feel free to comment below!